tristansamuk/resume/README.md

 - Adjust styles in `styles/global.css` and component-level CSS files (for example, `components/experience/experience.css`).
 - Modify component logic within the modules under `components/`.

-## PDF Export

-Click the **Download** button in the header.
-The helper in `scripts/helpers.js` temporarily hides the button, renders a high-resolution PDF via `html2pdf.js`, and restores the UI afterward.

 ## Project Structure

 ```